Doutor Lourenço Peixinho Avenue: 1940s

 The 1940s was marked by the aesthetic concern of buildings and urban space, with the Avenue becoming a public promenade.

 The Cine-Teatro Avenida, built between 1945 and 1949, designed by the architect Raúl Rodrigues Lima, was implanted in the Avenue, over the demolition of another building.
 It is a building of the Português Suave style with symmetrical rhythmic marking of the spans and with horizontal and vertical volumes.
 The performance hall had a capacity for 1,400 spectators, according to the second page of weekly newspaper O Democrata of 1949:

 In 1986, this building was transformed into a plastic arts exhibition hall, and later, a bingo room and a children's amusement theme park.
 It is currently occupied by retail, on the first floors, and by the Avenida Café Concerto, on the upper floors, in a return to its originally designed function.

 The José Videira Building, built between 1947 and 1949, by Alberto Pessoa, was designed as a modern and rational building, with careful and clean design, but assuming and integrating the values of Portuguese tradition.
-The typology is the most common on the Avenue, that is, commerce on the first floor and housing on the other two floors, with one apartament in each.
+The typology is the most common on the Avenue, that is, commerce on the first floor and housing on the other two floors, with one apartment in each.
 The reading of the Building from the outside was, however, distinct from the others.
 The establishments were discreet, not following the trend of the time of being announced by protrusions.
 This Building has undergone several changes, the most obvious being at the level of the first floor, with the complete transformation of the design of the openings of the storefronts and doors, and the change of the coating that currently, even chromatically, is out of step with the whole.
 On the other floors, the change has to do with the frames and the disappearance of the shutters which, as mentioned, were an important element in the design.
 An additional floor was also recently added, with a terrace.